 Know that your child’s PH is not your fault.
 Parents sometimes blame themselves for their child’s diagnosis.
 You might feel guilty that you didn’t notice the symptoms or take your child to a specialist sooner.
-Give yourself permission to feel angry, sad, afraid, confused, or whatever you need to feel, but try not to dwell on “what ifs” and “if onlys.”
-These are very common responses to a child’s illness but the fact of the matter is that you are not to blame.
+Give yourself permission to feel angry, sad, afraid or confused, but try not to dwell on “what ifs” and “if onlys.”

 Take care of yourself.
-Data from limited studies suggest that better parental quality of life can directly enhance the quality of life of children with PH.
-In other words, if you want care for your child well, you need to care for yourself first.
-Parents who get enough sleep, exercise, and eat balanced, nutritious meals are in a better position to cope with the stress and demands of PH.
-Schedule in social time with friends, activities that you find fun and relaxing, and time away from your children to give yourself time to recharge.
+Parents who get enough sleep, exercise and eat balanced, nutritious meals are better able to cope with the stress and demands of PH.
+Schedule in social time with friends, activities that you find fun and relaxing and time away from your children to recharge.
 One mother recommended, “Yoga, church, quiet walks outdoors, journals, candles, music … explore all the resources to keep yourself mentally, spiritually and physically sound.
 Start with yourself and the rest will fall into place.”

 - Consider the other person’s abilities, interests and availability.

-- Don’t ask the same person for help repeatedly.
+- Don’t repeatedly ask the same person for help.

 - Prepare a list of things that need to be done (driving kids to school or activities, making meals, babysitting, etc.) and let the other person choose what suits him or her best.